Long code vs short code which to use?

 Learn more about carrier violations and how to avoid them during SMS text message marketing.

-The biggest difference: cost
+The biggest difference: regulation, cost and deliverability

 A long code typically cost $1-2 per-month